 BIS has a host of past students who we maintain a relationship with either as guest speakers or through testimonials and interviews.

-Our students follow varied and exciting lives as their early learning experiences focused on helping them develop a balance between high achievement and life fulfillments; they are doctors, writers, engineers, psychological, artists, programmers, actors and entrepreneurs.
-Our students maintain an active Alumni group for students spanning over 49 years with some regular Facebook memories posted and reunions organised.
+Our students follow varied and exciting lives as their early learning experiences focused on helping them develop a balance between high achievement and life fulfillments; they are doctors, writers, engineers, psychologists, artists, programmers, actors and entrepreneurs.
+Our students maintain an active Alumni group for students spanning for more than 50 years with some regular Facebook memories posted and reunions organised.
 Once a BIS Kid, Always a BIS Kid!

 I have quite profound dyslexia and I know that without the drive and tools I learnt at BIS, my academic success would not have been possible.
 I left BIS feeling in control of both my emotional and social identity.